 Putin also noted that in the coming years it is planned to launch three more strategic missile carriers of the "Borei-A" class and complete the construction of the nuclear cruiser "Arkhangelsk".
 The development and strengthening of the power of the Russian Navy will be continued within the framework of the state armament program.

-President Vladimir Putin also visited the frigate "Admiral Kasatonov", where he inspected the ship's weapons systems and left an entry in the book of honored visitors.
+President Vladimir Putin also visited the frigate "Admiral Kasatonov", where he inspected the ship's weapons systems and left a note in the book of honored visitors.